-But there are also wondrous moments on this road of redemption, glorious mornings of sunshine glistening in the fresh dew on the leaves; magnificent vistas of grand beauty, and just a peek at the far-off kingdom goal, like the first tips of the mountains coming into view as you head west in Alberta.
+But there are also wondrous moments on this road of redemption, glorious mornings of sunshine glistening in the fresh dew on the leaves; magnificent vistas of grand beauty, and just a peek at the far-off kingdom goal, like the first steps in building up when the excavation has finished.
 There are moments of sharing as we meet fellow travelers on this road, and as it slopes gently we walk arm-in-arm sharing tales and experiences and mutual respect and love.
-There are times when we will be breathless at the view; other times when we are breathless at the challenge; yet other times the going is easy, walking on a path made wide and level by the Son of God who has gone before us, preparing the way.
+There are times when we will be breathless at the view; other times when we are breathless at the challenge; yet most times the going is easy and pleasant, walking on a path made wide and level by the Son of God who has gone before us, preparing the way.